scerelli/pigro.me/src/content/blog/teaching-journey-day-1.md

 We started with an ice-breaking session, sitting in a circle, exchanging questions.
 The children were curious about me, my past, and what we would be doing together.
 It was a moment of mutual curiosity, setting the ground for a collective learning experience.

-It became clear they were predominantly passive users of technology, unaware of the workings of their everyday devices.
+It became clear they were mostly passive users of technology, unaware of the workings of their everyday devices.
 So, without delay, we rolled up our sleeves and got hands-on because active engagement is where the real learning begins.

 I brought out an ancient computer, laid it bare in the center of the room, and the excitement was palpable.
 As Maestra Giorgia and I moderated the children's eagerness, I began explaining the inner connections and components of the computer.